Applying for Financial Aid

 The Access Missouri Award is a need-based grant program for undergraduate students who are Missouri residents and US Citizens or permanent residents.
 FAFSAs must be received by the FAFSA Processor by February 1st for the upcoming academic year.
 The award is determined by your EFC (maximum EFC is 12,000) from your FAFSA.
 You must enroll full time (a minimum of 12 credit hours) each semester and not have completed 150 semester credit hours.
 Award amounts can vary annually.
 To renew, students must maintain a 2.5 cumulative grade point average.
 More details are available on the MDHE webpage.

 The Advanced Placement Incentive Grant is a nonrenewable grant designed to encourage high school students to take, and score well on, the Advanced Placement tests in mathematics and science.
 Students must achieve two grades of three or higher on Advanced Placement exams in the field of math and/or science while attending a Missouri public high school.
-Students must receive an award under the Access Missouri or A+ Scholarship programs in the academic year in which the Advanced Placement Incentive Grant is awarded and be enrolled full time (a minimum of 12 credit hours) during the semester.
-Students who are eligible for the Access Missouri or A+ Scholarship programs but have a calculated award amount of zero are eligible for the Advanced Placement Incentive Grant.
+Students must receive an award under the Access Missouri program in the academic year in which the Advanced Placement Incentive Grant is awarded and be enrolled full time (a minimum of 12 credit hours) during the semester.
+Students who are eligible for the Access Missouri program are eligible for the Advanced Placement Incentive Grant.
 Eligible students can receive a one-time grant of $500, subject to state appropriations.

 Students must complete and submit an Advanced Placement Incentive Grant Application by June 1 preceding the start of the academic year.
 The application and more details are available on the MDHE webpage.

 The Bright Flight Scholarship is a merit scholarship from the state of Missouri.
 A student must score in the top 3% of all Missouri high school students taking the ACT or SAT test in their senior year, currently a 31 composite score.
 Eligible students must enroll in the academic year following graduation from high school and be Missouri residents who is are US Citizens or permanent residents.
 Full-time (a minimum of 12 credit hours) is required to receive the scholarship in a semester.